primeqa/primeqa/primeqa/mrc/README.md

 The tables in csv format should be placed under `data_path_root/tables/`.
 The tables should have first row as column headers.

-Refer to [notebooks](../notebooks/tableqa/tableqa_inference.ipynb) for knowing about how to test the pre-trained model available [here](https://huggingface.co/PrimeQA/tapas-based-tableqa-wikisql-lookup).
+Our python [notebook](../notebooks/tableqa/tableqa_inference.ipynb) shows how to test the pre-trained model available [here](https://huggingface.co/PrimeQA/tapas-based-tableqa-wikisql-lookup).